lliendo/Radar/docs/internals.rst

 The result is that you won't find complex or twisted code and reading any piece of code and get the idea of what is doing should take little time.
-The code mostly lacks of comments, the reason for this is that the code intends to be self-describing (care has been taken to make classes and methods describe and reflect their intentions).
+The code mostly lacks of comments, the reason for this is that the code intends to be self-describing (care has been taken to make classes, methods, attributes and variables describe and reflect their intentions).
 Radar tries to stick to this rule.

 Project layout